 |The third picture of the Azure Window featuring me, photo credits: Jamie

 The Azure Window recently collapsed into the sea as nature reclaimed one of Malta’s tourist hotspots and natural rock formations

 |Journey through the caves – Photo credits: Vanessa

 From Gozo you can take small boat trips out into the cave systems at the bottom of the cliffs.
 It’s nice to be on the water and especially nice to see the rocks from below rather than up at the top.
 We were very lucky because not all of our group were able to take the boat trip through the cave and rock systems as we arrived in late afternoon.
 Get there early to ensure a seat.

-Now let's talk about Malta's capital, Valletta.
-It's hard not to enjoy the charismatic feel of Valletta.
+Now let’s talk about Malta’s capital, Valletta a true destination guide would be incomplete without a mention of Malta’s capital city.
+It’s hard not to enjoy the charismatic feel of Valletta.
 The steep streets are charming each with its own ancient character and story to tell.
 The architecture is stunning too, a mix of ancient and modern with European and Middle Eastern influences each building a similar shade of sandstone.